-First a clarification and defense of Blue Catfish.
+First a clarification of Blue Catfish.
 The locally-invasive Blue Cat is not a bottom-feeding mud-sucker like most of the catfish we're familiar with.
 In fact, as an adult it's carnivorous, which is what makes it so harmful in the Chesapeake.
-But that makes it hearty eating, comparable to a whiting but often with nice thick filets.
+(It eats the locally treasured Maryland Blue Crab, contributing to population declines.)
+But that makes the fish hearty eating, comparable to a whiting but with nice thick fillets.

 This Blue Cat Fishcakes dish earned the Harford County chef Zack Trabbold a trip to the World Food Championship, representing Maryland!
 (Chef Zack also cooked it for Near Country's guests at the first Farm Experience we held, in Fall 2021 at Grand View Farm.)

-To prepare Blue Catfish filets, we mostly endorse this Saveur recipe.
+To prepare Blue Catfish fillets, we mostly endorse this Saveur recipe.
 We have made two modifications ourselves: 1) We've added a pesto mayo, 2) We've cooked the filet longer about twice as long as the recipe called for.
-(Depends of course on filet thickness.)
+(Depends of course on fillet thickness.)

 We were also recently inspired by the Crispy Cornmeal Catfish at Shilling Canning Company, a restaurant in DC's Navy Yard area, for which the chef does source local Blue Catfish, like we do.
 This recipe, which fries the fish, is similar to what Shilling offers, and is a straightforward way to produce both fried catfish and grits!

 Onto...
 Snakehead Fish!
 This long-bodied locally-invasive species shined bright in a 2015 Washington Post taste test against flounder and other better-known fish, excelling grilled, baked and beer-battered.
 More recently, the Ringer's Recipe Club lauded an Asian preparation with green bananas.